Need a Criminal Law lawyer in WA?

 Internet service providers and social media sites also have policies on cyber-bullying and can block a person once a complaint has been made.

-If cyber-bullying continues, you can report it to the police, or email the Technology Crime Unit at [email protected] .
-If the harassment is by phone you can report the behaviour to your phone provider.
+If cyber-bullying continues, you can report it to the Australian Signals Directorate.
+Alternatively, a police report can be made by calling 131 444, or in person at your local police station (If there is an immediate threat to life or risk of harm, please call 000) .
+If the harassment is by phone, you can report the behaviour to your phone provider.
 The provider may investigate and send the person a warning letter.
 A phone company also has the ability to suspend, or cancel, a person’s account.
 If the behaviour continues, and you are being stalked, intimidated, harassed, or threatened you can also apply to the court for a protection order to prohibit the person from contacting you.

 What to do if you have been accused of cyber-bullying?